EmilRamsvik/Digital-Garden/docs/Personal.md

 I want to make daily updates as long as possible and have created some incentives to do this.

-- I have created a task in my [[Apps#Streaks]] app for adding entries to the digital garden.
-- I have a digital entry reminder so that I can fill in something I have learned during the day, only on weekdays.
+- I have a digital entry reminder to fill in something I have learned during the day, only on weekdays.
-- I have a workflow where every day, I try to add something new I have learned and enhance or add to an existing article.
+- I have a workflow where I try to add something new I have learned and enhance or add to an existing article every day.
 ### Workflow
 I have designed this basic workflow for making a daily entry and continuously improving the digital garden.
 #### CAE